 Don’t be afraid to adjust these amounts to your liking!

-Pour water into a saucepan and stir in cocoa (until dissolved) over medium heat.
-Add sugar and continue stirring.
-BE VERY CAREFUL to continually stir and watch the mixture as it heats because it can easily boil over if you turn away even for a few seconds (it happened to Betsy once!)
-Once mixture is boiling reduce heat to medium-low, continue stirring, and set timer for 8-10 minutes (the longer you cook the thicker it gets.)
-Once your timer goes off remove from heat and stir in vanilla extract and salt and let cool.
+Pour all ingredients except vanilla into a saucepan and stir until dissolved over high heat, bringing to a boil.
+Simmer for several minutes, stirring constantly.
+(Be very careful to continually stir and watch the mixture as it heats because it can easily boil over if you turn away even for a few seconds.)
+When the syrup coats a spoon, remove from heat and stir in vanilla extract.
+Allow syrup to cool.
 As the chocolate syrup cools it will thicken more, so if it is already thick enough then bottle it, seal it, and stick it in the fridge.
-You can store the syrup in a pint mason jar, an old store bought chocolate syrup container, or any other creative container you can think of.
+You can store the syrup in a pint mason jar, an old store bought chocolate syrup container, or any other container you like.

 Cost savings vs. store bought chocolate syrup